 Trying to convince the agent that the home is worth more than it is

 If you’ve picked an experienced realtor, then they know how to price a home.
 Every agent has a system that ensures a price is competitive and takes all aspects of the property and current market into account.
 Some sellers, though, will argue that the price is not good enough, usually by overhyping upgrades.
 What seems like a bonus to you might not be so to a buyer.

 There are good reasons why agents don’t like it when owners stick around during a showing or open house.
 If you do this, then you’re the third wheel.
 Buyers already have a bit of apprehension when viewing a property; this only increases when the owners are home.
 It feels like they (the buyers) are intruding.
 The real estate agent is there to encourage offers and showcase the property.
 Your presence there only makes this more complicated, and there’s always the chance that you’ll say something which drives the buyer away.

 Promising repairs but not following through

-If you’re going to do any repairs just make sure you do them before the house hits the market.
+If you’re going to do any repairs, make sure you do them before the house hits the market.
 Sometimes sellers will say to buyers that they plan to make repairs which to the buyers becomes an expectation.
 But what if those repairs are expensive or you change your mind?
 Not following through on repairs can cause deals to fall through or upset the relationship between the agent and seller.
-Don’t promise any repairs unless you’ve budgeted for them and completely certain you intend to fix them.
+Don’t promise any repairs unless you’ve budgeted for them and entirely certain you intend to fix them.

 Giving agents no room to breath